justRuba/Design-Robot-leg-with-6-Joints/README.md

-# Design-Robot-with-6-Servo-Motors
+# Design-Robot-with-6-Joints
-This project involves designing a robot with 6 servo motors in TinkerCad.
-The design focuses on creating a mechanical structure and simulating the robot's movement using servo motors.
+This project involves designing a robot leg with 6 servo motor joints in TinkerCad.
+The focus is on creating a mechanical structure for the leg using TinkerCad's 3D design tools.

+## The Design: